 As many of my clients and students know, I have agreat solution for those who want to capture WLAN control and management frames using a Windows system without paying anyone any money for expensive interfaces or software.
 THIS IS ONLY ABOUT SEEING THE Wi-Fi CONTROL AND MANAGEMENT – for example if you wanted to capture TCP traffic between your system and another system, to Wi-Fi this is considered Data traffic.
-Wireshark allows capture of normal Wi-Fi data traffic with your Wi-Fi NIC in managed mode – it just looks like Ethernet traffic (even though it isn't).
+Wireshark allows capture of normal Wi-Fi data traffic with your Wi-Fi NIC in managed mode – however it just looks like Ethernet traffic (even though it isn't).
 You can stop reading here.

 - Use Acrylic WiFi solutions to essentially install drivers that may or may not work.
 I have not had any success with this, but some say it works for them.